nisrinanadaagnela/python-portofolio/README.md

 # Python Portfolio

 A collection of Python projects from my undergraduate coursework and thesis research.
-My background is in Mathematics, so most of these projects apply Python to mathematical modeling, optimization, and data analysis — with a couple of exceptions built purely for practicing programming logic.
+My background is in Mathematics, so most of these projects apply Python to mathematical modeling, optimization, and data analysis.

 ## Recommended starting points